antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 in different environments hard, because different workloads used different .NET implementations.

-The goal of .NET Standard was to unify the API set of the base class library (BCL), so that you can write a single library that can run everywhere.
+The goal of .NET Standard was to unify the feature set of the base class library (BCL), so that you can write a single library that can run everywhere.
 And this has served us really well: .NET Standard by over 77% of the top 1000 packages.
 And if we look at all packages that have been updated in the last 6 months, the